Home

 It's hard to be general about advice and keep it interesting (Wake Up!) - so I'll outline the various methods here and then link out to more specific methods for each herb.

-Grow indoors - for some herbs, there's no alternative - you can't make pesto out of frozen or dried basil.
+Grow indoors - for some herbs, there's no alternative - you can't make pesto out of dried basil or deep fry frozen parsley.

 Freeze - chopped into ice cube trays and turned into bags - second best method.

-Dry - naturally - can be hard to get right.
+Dry - naturally - can be hard to get right depending on how fleshy the herb is.

 Dry - microwave - can also be hard to get right, but the failure is more immediately obvious and so you can have another go :-)